guyreuveni/background-generator/README.md

 # background-generator
-Creats a nice gradient backgrounnd color that you can use in your website.
+Creates a nice gradient backgrounnd color that you can use in your website.